n1t5ua5/code-journal/README.md

 This is where I write down most of these things coded by myself on a regular basis.

-Even though journailing is the main priority for this little project of mine, eventually it'll become it's own live, open-source application
+Even though journaling is the main priority for this little project of mine, eventually it'll become it's own live, open-source application.